If you’re looking to straighten your teeth, you’ll quickly discover that there are many different options available to you.

 There are a wide variety of braces options.
 Just because you aren’t sold on mail-order braces doesn’t mean you need to steer clear of clear aligner treatments altogether.

-Clear aligners are highly popular, but they aren’t the only contemporary braces option.
-Specialty options like clear or ceramic braces blend in with your tooth’s natural color, so they are much less noticeable than traditional options.
+Clear aligners are highly popular but aren’t the only contemporary braces option.
+Speciality options like clear or ceramic braces blend in with your tooth’s natural colour, making them much less noticeable than traditional options.

 Every orthodontic treatment has its advantages and disadvantages.
-At a treatment consultation, your dentist or orthodontist will help you determine which of these options will be the best compliment for your lifestyle.
+At a treatment consultation, your dentist or orthodontist will help you determine which options will best complement your lifestyle.

-They’ll also offer lifestyle tips like how to properly clean your appliances and what foods to avoid (if you choose braces).
+They’ll also offer lifestyle tips like properly cleaning your appliances and what foods to avoid (if you choose braces).

 If you are under 18, you may qualify for NHS braces, and the full cost of your treatment will be funded by the National Health Service.

 NHS funding is only available to help children who need treatment for dental health reasons.
-To find out if you’re eligible for NHS braces, your dentist will need to refer you to an NHS provider for an assessment.
+To determine if you’re eligible for NHS braces, your dentist will need to refer you to an NHS provider for an assessment.

 During your assessment, your orthodontist will evaluate your teeth using a set of measurements to see if you fulfil the criteria for NHS funding.
-If your case is purely cosmetic, you are unlikely to qualify for NHS funding.
+If your case is purely cosmetic, you will unlikely qualify for NHS funding.

 In exceptional circumstances, adults can sometimes qualify for NHS treatment.

-There’s a huge demand for NHS braces, so if you do qualify, you may need to join a waiting list before you start your treatment.
+There’s a huge demand for NHS braces, so if you qualify, you may need to join a waiting list before starting your treatment.